aryan096/chain-reaction/server/README.md

-# Chain Reaction Game Server
+# Chain Rxn Game Server

-WebSocket server for the Chain Reaction multiplayer game.
+WebSocket server for the Chain Rxn multiplayer game.

 ## Overview

-This server powers the multiplayer functionality of the Chain Reaction game using WebSockets.
+This server powers the multiplayer functionality of the Chain Rxn game using WebSockets.
 It manages game state, player connections, and game logic.

 ## Development